IntelLabs/nlp-architect/doc/source/term_set_expansion.rst

         The expand server gets requests containing seed terms, and expands them based on the given word embedding model.
 You can use the model you trained yourself in the previous step, or to provide a pre-trained model you own.
-        The similarity argument is the threashold to use for the annotation feature, see its description in the UI section below.
+        The similarity argument is the threshold to use for the annotation feature, see its description in the UI section below.

         .. note::